Tuesday, April 8, 2025

 The sleeping bear wakes

-Russia is sending a naval detachment to Cuba next week for military exercises, a move reminiscent of the Cuban Missile Crisis, which will likely exacerbate tensions with the U.S. amid the ongoing war in Ukraine.
+Russia recently sent a naval detachment to Cuba for military exercises, a move reminiscent of the Cuban Missile Crisis, which will likely exacerbate tensions with the U.S. amid the ongoing war in Ukraine.

-Cuba’s military announced in a Friday press release that the Russian naval vessels will visit the port of Havana from Wednesday to June 17.
+Cuba’s military announced in a press release that the Russian naval vessels had plans to visit the port of Havana.

 The Russian detachment includes a frigate, a nuclear-powered submarine, an oil tanker, and a tugboat, according to Cuba.